benvaljean/benvaljean.github.io/_posts/2009-06-05-Getting_started_with_Linux.markdown

     PS1='\\u@\\h:\\w\\$ '

-Add to bashrc for a `scpnewestfile user@host:/dir` command to automatically scp the most recen tly modified file to another host:
+Add to bashrc for a `scpnewestfile user@host:/dir` command to automatically scp the most recently modified file to another host:

     scpnewestfile()
     {